dimkar121/LSHDB/README.md

 lsh.close();
 ```
+The object `record` may store any kind of field depending on the running application; a publication may refer to a cenference `record.set("conference", conferenceInfo);` or to a journal `record.set("journal", journalInfo);`.

 b) Querying the `dblp` store
 Thw way to submit similarity queries against a store, using keyed fields, is as follows: